Salitre97/semantic-segmentation/README.md

-# semantic-segmentation w/MRI
+# semantic-segmentation
-Final Project for Intro To Deep Learning ECGR 5106
+***Final Project for Intro To Deep Learning ECGR 5106:*** Use segmentation to determine and locate tumor in MRI scan

 Path for training a semantic segmentation model with encoder-decoder:
 1. Pretrain CNN backbone (ConVNeXt) and Optimize